lansea/nabe/README.markdown

 A simple (but yet another) blog engine written in node.
 It basically takes the articles/ folder full of markdown post and serves them as a website.
 Posts are passed through [Markdown](http://daringfireball.net/projects/markdown/syntax), and snippets of code are passed through [Prettify](http://code.google.com/p/google-code-prettify/) syntax highlighting.

-A blog is simply Git repository that adhere to a specific format.
-Posts are passed through [Markdown](http://daringfireball.net/projects/markdown/syntax) and can be edited in a number of ways depending on your needs.
+A blog is simply a Git repository that adhere to a specific format.
+Posts can be edited in a number of ways depending on your needs.
 If not run through a valid git repo to provide article revisions and history, it falls back to the file system.

 This project respectfully uses code from and thanks the authors of: